| Site Type: Long Term/National Priorities List (NPL) |

 The Connecticut Department of Environmental Protection (CT DEP) or the United States Environmental Protection Agency (US EPA), installed a sub-slab depressurization system to your home several years ago as a part of the Raymark Superfund Project.

 Enclosed, please find a label to be attached to your depressurization system.
-The label provides information for contacting the CT DEP should you have any questions about or problems with, the system.
+The label provides information for contacting the CT DEEP should you have any questions about or problems with, the system.
 We recommend the enclosed label be attached in a visible location on the plastic pipe located inside of your home.

-Also please be advised, I have instructed a representative from Metcalf & Eddy, Inc., a contractor to the CT DEP, to perform a routine inspection of the portion of the system located on the exterior of your home or building during this upcoming summer.
+Also please be advised, I have instructed a representative from Metcalf & Eddy, Inc., a contractor to the CT DEEP, to perform a routine inspection of the portion of the system located on the exterior of your home or building during this upcoming summer.
 The representative will provide identification upon request.

 The EPA, working cooperatively with the CTDEEP and the Town of Stratford, has taken extensive immediate actions to protect public health by excavating wastes from residential areas, installing interim caps over contaminated wastes, fencing and capping municipal properties, and restricting access to commercial properties.
 The CTDEEP has also excavated contaminated materials from the Wooster Middle School and brought all of the material back to the Raymark facility where it was capped in place.
 Construction of the selected remedy for the Raymark Industries, Inc. property (OU1) was finished in November 1997.
 An interim measure to secure contamination at Shore Road (OU5) was completed in September 2000.
-EPA and CTDEP also completed the installation of numerous (over 100) sub-slab ventilation systems in homes from 2003-2004 in an area located above the groundwater plume originating from the former Raymark facility.
+EPA and CTDEEP (previously CTDEP) also completed the installation of numerous (over 100) sub-slab ventilation systems in homes from 2003-2004 in an area located above the groundwater plume originating from the former Raymark facility.

 Current Site Status